 One thing I did to work on to increase my blog traffic was to post daily on some sort of share thread on Facebook.
 Usually one thread per day because reciprocating is SO time consuming.
 Think at least 30 minutes.
 Being small I was pretty much invisible and not ranking high enough on Google for any organic traffic.
 So I tried to find FB threads to boost traffic.
 I searched for and joined groups like “blog share thread” or “Pinterest repin thread” or “mom blog”.

 It wasn’t the best use of time, and mostly results in one time traffic.
 But it added a few hundred extra blog visits which do add up when you are aiming to get to 10,000 or higher!
 If you do threads, do ones where other bloggers must share your post to hopefully increase traffic from their audience.

-Anna inspired me to think about writing only evergreen posts to really see a quick blog traffic increase.
+During this time I tried to only write evergreen posts to really see a quick blog traffic increase.
 I tried to think about what I would google about as a mom, or type into a Pinterest search.